 There’s no doubt that many students have a lot of responsibilities to juggle, whether it's a homework assignment, advanced classes, a part-time job or simply maintaining a healthy social life.
 Add the extra challenge of college applications and it's even trickier to stay on top of everything.
 That's why our study skills program focuses on strategies for planning, managing and prioritizing workloads and schedules, empowering students to take on any project — and organize their time — much more effectively.▼

-Skills for Greater Success in School, from Grade 4 to High School Graduation and Beyond
+The Tools to Succeed from Grade 4 to High School Graduation and Beyond

 Here's What Your Teen Will Learn:

-- Techniques to plan and track projects.
+- Techniques for planning and tracking long term projects.